danielproctor31/dot-files/README.md

 - Zsh

 ## Brew Prerequisites (Recommended)
 - xcode command line tools on MacOS.
-The installer script will install this if MacOS is detected.
+The brew installation should offer to install this.

 ## Example Usage